alka0091/HomeLab/README.md

 - Lenovo ThinkCentre

 ### Virtualization Platform
-- Proxmox VE
+- **Proxmox VE**
   - Hosts multiple Linux virtual machines
   - Manages compute, storage, and networking resources

 ## Virtual Machines & Services

 ### Linux Servers
-- Ubuntu Server
+- **Ubuntu Server**
-  - CLI-based administration
+  - CLI based administration
   - User and password management
   - SSH remote access
-- Ubuntu Desktop
+- **Ubuntu Desktop**
-  - GUI-based management where appropriate
+  - GUI based management where appropriate

 ### File Server (FileSrv)
 - Dedicated file server VM used to store:
   - School work
   - Personal files
   - Backups and archived data
-- Files can be uploaded directly from my windows personal computer using file explorer
+- Files can be uploaded directly from a **Windows personal computer using File Explorer**
-- User based authentication enforced
+- User-based authentication enforced
 - No public or anonymous access

 ### Media Server (Jellyfin)
 - Jellyfin deployed in a dedicated VM
-- Managed via web based GUI
+- Managed via a web-based GUI
-- Media accessed through internal network
+- Media accessed through the internal network
-- Service isolated from other workloads
+- Service isolated from other workloads for security and stability

-### Remote Access & Networking
+## Remote Access & Networking
-- Secure VPN based remote access using Tailscale (WireGuard)
+- Secure VPN-based remote access using **Tailscale (WireGuard)**
+- Full access to the home lab from anywhere in the world using mobile and laptop devices
 - No direct exposure of Proxmox or internal services to the internet
 - Experience with:
   - IP addressing